juyongjiang/BiCAT/README.md

 # BiCAT: Sequential Recommendation with Bidirectional Chronological Augmentation of Transformer
 This is our TensorFlow implementation for the paper: "**[BiCAT: Sequential Recommendation with Bidirectional Chronological Augmentation of Transformer](https://arxiv.org/abs/2112.06460)**".
-Our code is implemented based on Tensorflow version of [SASRec](https://github.com/kang205/SASRec) and [ASReP](https://github.com/DyGRec/ASReP).
+Our code is implemented based on TensorFlow version of [SASRec](https://github.com/kang205/SASRec) and [ASReP](https://github.com/DyGRec/ASReP).

 ## Citation
 Please cite our paper if you use the code: